 As a first step in the process of preparing a draft roadmap to well-functioning retail energy markets, CEER has developed this handbook, which contains the metrics introduced by the Position Paper and their respective definitions.
-The final version of the handbook will contain pilots and case studies performed by several NRAs, as an example of how to use the metrics in practice.
+An annex to the handbook contains pilots performed by several NRAs, as an example of how to use the metrics in practice.

 The structure of this handbook matches the outline of the Position Paper.
-It contains the triple-layered framework (principles, properties and metrics) but focusses on definitions of the underlying metrics.
-The handbook does not explain the rationale behind the chosen metrics.
-This has been discussed in the Position Paper.
+It contains the triplelayered framework (high level principles, key-properties and metrics) but focusses on definitions of the underlying metrics.